Adam Askham is in his first year as the assistant men’s rowing coach at Marietta College in 2013-14.

 A four-year varsity letter winner in rowing at Washington College, Askham earned a bachelors degree in History in 2007.
 He holds a Level III Coaching Certification from USRowing.

-Josh Adam enters his third season as an assistant women’s rowing coach at Washington State, after a two-year stint at Indiana University.
+Josh Adam enters his third season as an assistant women’s rowing coach at Washington State, after two-year stint at Indiana University.

 Adam began coaching at his alma mater, Seattle Pacific University, in 2000 where he acted as an assistant varsity and head novice coach for the men’s and women’s teams through 2002.
 Following his time at SPU, Adam was the head men’s novice coach at Lewis and Clark College in Portland, Ore., from 2003-05.
 While in Portland, he was also the head master’s women’s coach at Station L Rowing Club from 2004-05.